ArthurBriens/IMF_debt_data_analysis/README.md

 # IMF_data_cleaning
 Project to clean data drawn from the IMF's website.
-The data chosen here is the 'Public Finances in Modern History'.
+The data chosen here is the 'Public Finances in Modern History' as well as mining the data for insights on how finances evolve throughout history.

 Check out the Medium article: